MantisShrimp2/GoBananas/README.md

 # 🍌 Banana Selling Optimizer
+Have you ever wondered How supermarkets determine your spending habits?
+I had this thought while walking to the gym, on my way I picked up a banana from a supermarket and noticed I could have paid for them by the kilo or by a stack of 5.
+It made me curious about when supermarket choose the price of Bananas.
+So I made **GoBananas**
 > An interactive dashboard to determine whether you should sell bananas **by the piece** or **by the kilo** — and *why*.

 ![Python](https://img.shields.io/badge/Python-3.9%2B-yellow?logo=python)